mgcooper/icemodel/test/interactive/ablation_comparison/compare_ablation_vs_legacy_FINDINGS.md

 | KAN_M | 3260  | 177      | 0.9299 | -1.207   | 4.496    | 12.750        | 23.796           | -11.046        | -46.4  | 31-Dec-2018       |

-The full-record difference is a slowly COMPOUNDING multi-year datum/scaling drift (the difference curve steps down each summer and is flat each winter, max divergence at the END of the record), not a single discontinuity.
-It is the right sign/character for a surface-height-channel / datum change between the L3-based new builder and the older legacy artifact.
+The full-record difference is a slowly COMPOUNDING multi-year datum/scaling drift, not a single discontinuity.
+The difference curve steps down each summer and is flat each winter, and the divergence is largest at the END of the record.
+That sign and shape match a surface-height-channel or datum change between the L3-based new builder and the older legacy artifact.

 ## Targeted melt-season windows (rebaselined to window start `t1`)